 Community Emergency Response Team (CERT)

 In the aftermath of a major disaster such as a hurricane, emergency crews are quickly overwhelmed, causing delays of hours or even days.
-For these reasons, Palm Beach County Emergency Management offers the Community Emergency Response Team course.
-The basic course consists of 24 hours of training..
+For these reasons, Palm Beach County Emergency Management offers the Community Emergency Response Team training course.
+The basic training course consists of 24 hours of training.